apache/nuttx/configs/olimex-stm32-e407/README.txt

   Each Olimex-STM32-E407 configuration is maintained in a sub-directory and can be selected as follow:

-    tools/configure.sh olimex-stm32-e407/<subdir>
+    tools/configure.sh [OPTIONS] olimex-stm32-e407/<subdir>

+  Typical options include -l for a Linux host platform or -c for Cygwin host platform.
+See 'tools/configure.sh -h' for other options.
+And
-  Where <subdir> is one of the following:
+  <subdir> is one of the sub-directories listed below.

   Compile Firmware
   ----------------